 Kate works in the broodstock area of the hatchery.
 Her responsibilities include system management, water quality monitoring, animal husbandry, and bacterial sample collection.

-Bianca’s role is to undertake the manufacturing of high quality juvenile diet to ensure our juveniles lobsters move through their benchmarking stages.
-Bianca is also in charge of stock management for the juvenile feed ingredients.
+Caitlin is responsible for coordinating the feed technical team activities to achieve the regular manufacture of high-quality larval and juvenile feeds, ensuring that our young lobsters grow well and move through their benchmarking stages.
+Caitlin is also in charge of stock management for feed ingredients.

 Responsible for ensuring the optimum health and quality of our Tropical Rock Lobsters, Grace collects, monitors, and reports farm water quality conditions, lobster health, and bacteriology.
 She also collaborates with our hatchery and farm operations to provide technical support for our commercial production aligned with our Biosecurity Plan.

-Emerson is responsible for looking after our larval lobsters by ensuring the larvae have the right water quality during their early stages of development, and that their tanks and hatchery systems are kept clean.
-Emerson also monitors larval growth and feed consumption to ensure they are healthy and achieving known growth benchmarks.
+Mitchell is responsible for looking after our larval lobsters by ensuring the larvae have the right water quality during their early stages of development, and that their tanks and hatchery systems are kept clean.
+Mitchell also monitors larval growth and feed consumption to ensure they are healthy and achieving known growth benchmarks.